rulma/School_District_Analysis/README.md

 ## Overview

 We were tasked with conducting an analysis on School performance in the area.
-We summarized student success in both reading and writing and looked to see how school size, type, and per capita spending affected stundent outcomes.
-We were alerted that there were fradulent reportings for Thomas High School's 9th grade class scores.
+We summarized student success in both reading and writing and looked to see how school size, type, and per capita spending affected student outcomes.
+We were alerted that there were fraudulent reporting for Thomas High School's 9th grade class scores.
 We had to redo our analysis after removing these dishonest scores.

 ## Results